MigueI/Analysis-of-Yelp-Data/Yelp_Analysis.md

 How do we find this value of $s$?
 It's a trade-off between the smallest error and the fewest number of variables.

-As predictors, we'll most of the relevant variables included for \textit{restaurants} in the dataset.
+As predictors, we'll most of the relevant variables included for restaurants in the dataset.
 This includes categories (i.e. Chinese, American, Breakfast), the geographic location (city, neighborhood), and various attributes (parking, wifi, classy).

 We'll examine the accuracy of this model by splitting the data set in half.
 The first half will be used to train the model that will be tested on the second half.